winedia/Dinfo/README.md

 #### Step 3: Download and run

 Download the project, choose one binary file among `dinfo/dinfo_*`  according to your Operating System and run it.
+When binary is running, open your browser and go to `localhost:8089`.
+Make sure your MetaMask is open when you use the tool.

 #### Step 4: Publish